 Why Count Birds?

 Welcome to the world of citizen science!
-By taking your birding hobby to the next level through collecting, sharing, and contributing data to monitoring and collection programs, you provide an important service to conservation efforts, helping your local birds.
+By taking your birding hobby to the next level through collecting, sharing, and contributing data to monitoring and collection programs, you provide an important service to conservation efforts.
+This, in turn, helps your local birds.

 Counting birds is one of many ways birders can help on the citizen science front, but being able to count birds does require some knowledge and some practice.
 There are many different bird counting events that happen throughout the year, such as eBird’s Global Big Day, the Great Backyard Bird Count, or the Christmas Bird Count that happens in local communities all over North America.

-You can find out about your local Christmas Bird Count through Birds Canada and get in contact with your local coordinator to learn about how to participate.
+You can find out about your local Christmas Bird Count through Birds Canada and contact your local coordinator to learn how to participate.

 If you’re truly a beginner, the best first step may be to find some local, experienced birders who are willing to have you tag along.
 Shadowing fellow birders is a great way to pick up on the basics of bird counting.